 Main Page

 You may access all the pages in this project without Registration as an author/editor, but anonymous users do not have the capacity to create pages, edit existing pages or contribute to the discussion pages.
-You are invited to Register your own user account so that you can contribute directly to wiki projects sponsored by the Foundation.
+You are invited to Register your own user account so that you can contribute directly to the on-going development of this project.

 Please note this page is presently under construction and not all links are yet operational.

-Dr Cameron Freeman has undertaken the task of completing initial publication of all 522 items.
-This work will begin in April 2011 and should be completed by September.
+In 2011 and 2012, Dr Cameron Freeman undertook the task of completing initial publication of all 522 items.
 The next step in the project is then to begin adding critical commentary and links to selected online materials.
-Dr Freeman will then be using the completed database to test a new criterion of authenticity which may assist in determining the extent to which sayings attributed to Jesus may be taken as deriving from him, rather than from his followers or common cultural materials of the time.
+Dr Freeman has been using the completed database to test a new criterion of authenticity which may assist in determining the extent to which sayings attributed to Jesus may be taken as deriving from him, rather than from his followers or common cultural materials of the time.
 This results of this research will be reported in technical journal articles as well as a planned monograph by Dr Freeman.
 An international panel of consultants has been formed to oversee the next stage in the development of the Jesus Database, and we thank these colleagues for their encouragement and support:

 Jesus Database